viirya/cozy-script/README.md

 CozyScript keeps all syntaxs of CoffeeScript but integrates and implements some useful language features from other CoffeeScript dialects such as LiveScript.

+## Install

+    npm install -g cozy-script

+In order to prevent from the conflict with original `cake` installed by CoffeeScript, the installation does not install `cake`.

+## Compile script

+    cozy -c /path/to/script.cozy

+## Run script

+    cozy /path/to/script.cozy

 ## Differences to CoffeeScript

 * Backcall function